ChiliJohnson/blog.chilij.com/site/posts/02-git-fixup.md

 It accepts one argument, the commit message title fragment (regex) to match the commit intended to be fixed.

+> Thanks to <a href="https://www.verychill.biz/" target="_blank">Jesse Jenks</a> for workshopping this function and making it even better!

 An example usage:
 ```shell
 $ git log --oneline